Jump5 (album): Home media

 A VHS and DVD home video release acting as a companion to the album was released on March 26, 2002.
 It includes the music videos for "Spinnin' Around" and "God Bless the U.S.A." as well as interviews with the group.

 Featured

 The song "Spinnin' Around" appeared in the video game Disney's Extreme Skate Adventure.

+The song “Spinnin’ Around” was also featured in the Lizzie McGuire episode, "The Rise and Fall of the Kate Empire" (S2:E4).